skienzmatishun/rippreport/content/p/fried-chicken-and-watermelon/index.md

 ---
-title: "FRIED CHICKEN AND WATERMELON"
+title: FRIED CHICKEN AND WATERMELON
 date: 2021-11-04
-thumbnail: "img/fried-chicken-and-watermelon.jpg"
+thumbnail: img/fried-chicken-and-watermelon.jpg
 categories:
 - thursday-thunder
 authors:
 - admin
+alttags: "Fried chicken and watermelon, referenced in the article as a symbol of political neglect toward the African American commu..."
 ---
 Tonight the Fairhope Rotary Youth Club will be hosting Fairhope Council and members of the so called the Fairhope Comprehensive Plan.

 What a Joke!